 A nongreasy gel will be put on your skin.

 The sonographer will use a handheld probe (transducer) against your abdomen.
 This probe helps create images of your abdominal organs.

 You may see the pictures of your organs on screen.

 The person who performs the ultrasound is called a sonographer.
-Although the sonographer can answer questions about the test, only a doctor can explain the results.
+The sonographer can answer questions about the test.
+But only a doctor can explain the results.